IlluminusLimited/pgdice/README.md

 #### Configuration Parameters

-- `logger` Optional: The logger to use.
-If you don't set this it defaults to STDOUT.

-- `database_url` The postgres database url to connect to.
-This is required since `pgslice` is used to accomplish some tasks and it only takes a `url` currently.
+- `database_url` - Required: The postgres database url to connect to.
+  - This is required since `pgslice` requires a postgres `url`.

+- `logger` - Optional: The logger to use.
+  - Defaults to `STDOUT`.

+- `approved_tables` - Optional: The list of tables to allow modification on.
-- `approved_tables` This one is important.
-If you want to manipulate database tables with this gem you're going to need to add the base table name to this string of comma-separated values.
+ - If you want to manipulate database tables with this gem you're going to need to provide the table name for all of the partitions you wish to manage.

-- `additional_validators` Optional: This can accept an array of `proc` or `lambda` type predicates.
-Each predicate will be passed the `params` hash and a `logger`.
-These predicates are called before doing things like dropping tables and adding tables.
+   - Example: if you want to manage the `comments` table (partitioned or not) then  the value would be `['comments']`

+- `dry_run` - Optional: Boolean value to control whether changes are executed on the database.
-- `dry_run` Optional: You can set it to either `true` or `false`.
-This will make PgDice print the commands but not execute them.
+  - You can set it to either `true` or `false`.
+    - `true` will make PgDice log out the commands but not execute them.

-- `older_than` Optional: Time object used to scope the queries on droppable tables.
-Defaults to 90 days ago.
+- `older_than` - Optional: Time object used to scope the queries on droppable tables.
+  - Defaults to 90 days ago.
+    - This is calculated when the gem is first required.

-- `table_drop_batch_size` Optional: Maximum number of tables you can drop in one query.
-Defaults to 7.
+- `table_drop_batch_size` - Optional: Maximum number of tables you can drop in one `drop_old_tables` call.
+  - Defaults to 7.

 #### Advanced Configuration Parameters

+All of the following parameters are optional.

+- `additional_validators` - A list of validators to run before performing table manipulation operations.
+  - This can accept an array of `proc` or `lambda` type predicates.
+    - Each predicate will be passed the `params` hash and a `logger`.
+    - These predicates are called before doing things like dropping tables and adding tables.

-- `table_dropper` This defaults to [TableDropper](lib/pgdice/table_dropper.rb) which has a `lambda`-like interface.
+- `table_dropper` - This defaults to [TableDropper](lib/pgdice/table_dropper.rb) which has a `lambda`-like interface.
-An example use-case would be calling out to your backup system to confirm the table is backed up.
+  - An example use-case would be calling out to your backup system to confirm the table is backed up.
-This mechanism will be passed the `table_to_drop` and a `logger`.
+    - This mechanism will be passed the `table_to_drop` and a `logger`.

-- `pg_connection` This is a `PG::Connection` object used for the database queries made from `pgdice`.
+- `pg_connection` - This is a `PG::Connection` object used for the database queries made from `pgdice`.
- By default it will be initialized from the `database_url` if left `nil`.
-Keep in mind the dependency `pgslice` will still establish its own connection using the `database_url` so this feature may not be very useful if you are trying to only use one connection for this utility.
+  - By default it will be initialized from the `database_url` if left `nil`.
+  - Keep in mind the dependency `pgslice` will still establish its own connection using the `database_url` so this feature may not be very useful if you are trying to only use one connection for this utility.

-- `database_connection` You can supply your own [DatabaseConnection](lib/pgdice/database_connection.rb) if you like.
+- `database_connection` - You can supply your own [DatabaseConnection](lib/pgdice/database_connection.rb) if you like.
+  - I'm not sure why you would do this.

+- `pg_slice_manager` - This is an internal wrapper around `pgslice`.
+[PgSliceManager](lib/pgdice/pg_slice_manager.rb)
+  - This configuration lets you provide your own if you wish.
 I'm not sure why you would do this.

-- `pg_slice_manager` This is an internal wrapper around `pgslice`.
-[PgSliceManager](lib/pgdice/pg_slice_manager.rb) This configuration lets you provide your own if you wish.
-I'm not sure why you would do this.

-- `partition_manager` You can supply your own [PartitionManager](lib/pgdice/partition_manager.rb) if you like.
+- `partition_manager` - You can supply your own [PartitionManager](lib/pgdice/partition_manager.rb) if you like.
-  I'm not sure why you would do this.
+  - I'm not sure why you would do this.

-- `partition_helper` You can supply your own [PartitionHelper](lib/pgdice/partition_helper.rb) if you like.
+- `partition_helper` - You can supply your own [PartitionHelper](lib/pgdice/partition_helper.rb) if you like.
-  I'm not sure why you would do this.
+  - I'm not sure why you would do this.

 ### Converting existing tables to partitioned tables